ironbar/luxai/reports/04_Modeling.md

 to focus on training on a single or a few agents.
 Hopefully pretraining on all the data will be useful on that little data trainings.

 ## Iteration 7.
-Focus on data from a singler or a few agents
+Focus on data from a single or a few agents

 ### 7.1 Goal